Macau International Airport

-Since then the airport has been a common transfer point for people traveling between the Mainland and Taiwan, as well as a passenger hub for destinations in mainland China and Southeast Asia.
+Since its opening, the airport has been a common transfer point for people traveling between mainland China and Taiwan, as well as a passenger hub for destinations in mainland China and Southeast Asia.
 During 2006, the airport handled 5 million passengers and 220,000 tonnes of cargo.
 In 2017 the number of passengers had increased to 7,165,803, which is more than the 6 million passengers per year the terminal was originally designed for.

 History

+Before the opening of Macau airport, the nearest international airport was Kai Tak in British Hong Kong and passengers from Macau had to take a ferry to Hong Kong in order to fly out of Kai Tak.
+Upon planning, Macau airport was said that it would relieve the congestion at Kai Tak.
+The Macau airport was constructed on reclaimed land adjacent to the islands of Taipa and Coloane.
+It cost US$1 billion to build.
+Commercial air service began on 9 November 1995.
+The first departure was an Air Macau flight to Beijing, and the first arrival was a Malaysia Airlines flight from Kuala Lumpur.
+The official inauguration ceremony took place on 8 December 1995, and Portuguese president Mário Soares presided over it.

 In April 1996, TAP Air Portugal started service to Lisbon using Airbus A340s.
-They cooperated with Sabena on the route; the flight stopped in Brussels, and TAP allocated a certain number of seats to Sabena on the segment between Brussels and Macau.
-Within a few months of the launch, TAP began to encounter difficulties.
-The crew had to spend long layovers in Macau because the service only operated twice a week.
+It cooperated with Sabena on the route; the flight stopped in Brussels, and TAP allocated a certain number of seats to the airline on the segment between Brussels and Macau.
+TAP encountered difficulties in running the flights.
+The crew had to spend long layovers in Macau because the service operated only twice a week.
 Additionally, TAP and Air Macau, in which the former held a stake, were unable to coordinate their schedules, making connections between the Lisbon flight and Air Macau's network inconvenient.
-TAP later moved the stopover to Bangkok in hopes of improving passenger counts.
-In 1997, Airline Business reported that the carrier was losing money on the route.
-TAP's chairman wanted to end it but faced opposition from the Portuguese government, which owned the airline.
+In April 1997, TAP moved the stopover to Bangkok in hopes of attracting more passengers.
+Nevertheless, it was losing money on the route.
+The company's chairman stated in November 1997 that he wanted to end the link but that he faced opposition from the Portuguese government, which owned the airline.
 TAP stopped serving Macau the following year.

 Facilities

 Terminal

-The airport's designed capacity is 6,000,000 passengers per year, with processing capacity of up to 2,000 passengers per hour.
+The airport's designed capacity is 10,000,000 passengers per year, with processing capacity of up to 2,300 passengers per hour.
 The airport does not have a night curfew.
 There are 24 parking spaces for aircraft in the apron, with five jetways.
 There are 10 gates.
 As in Hong Kong, Macau has its own immigration policies and is a separate customs territory from mainland China.
 All travellers, including those to mainland China and Hong Kong, need to go through the immigration and customs inspections of international flights.